- Cheap Travel

 Our family holiday in Playa Del Cura was a bit of a fluke.
-I’d love to say I knew what a great place this was going to be, but honestly like most of our trips, we went where we could find the cheapest yet most appropriate flights and accommodation (the best way to travel).
+I’d love to say I knew what a great place this was going to be, but honestly like most of our trips, we went where we could find the cheapest yet most appropriate flights and accommodation (the best way to travel!).
 We found last minute cheap flights to Gran Canaria for only £25 with Ryanair.
-To get the cheapest fare we could only take a rucksack each (Ryanair flights come with a free ‘personal item’ and then you pay more to check in a bag or carry a suitcase on board).
-Each person gets a rucksack, even the baby, so between us we had more than enough space for the things we needed.
-If you want to know more about how we travel so light, check out this post here.
+To get the cheapest fare we could only take a rucksack each (Ryanair flights come with a free ‘personal item’ and then you pay more to check in a bag or carry a suitcase on board – read our post on how to pack light).

 Getting from the airport to Playa del Cura